uds-psl/coq-library-complexity/README.md

 The Coq notation definitions for the option monad in file `theories/L/Complexity/MorePrelim.v` have been taken from [Thomas Strathmann's blog post](https://pdp7.org/blog/2011/01/the-maybe-monad-in-coq/).

+The file `theories/L/Complexity/Reductions/pigeonhole.v` contains a proof of the pigeonhole principle adapted from the [ICL 2019 lecture](https://courses.ps.uni-saarland.de/icl_19/2/Resources).

 Please also read the Acknowledgements section of the thesis.

 ## License